British Agent

-Plot and Historical Basis
+Plot

 In the days leading up to the Russian Revolution, Stephen Locke, a minor British diplomat, watches rioting in the streets.
 The revolutionary Elena Moura shoots it out with a Cossack soldier.
 When she retreats onto the grounds of the consulate, the soldier follows, forcing Stephen to intervene to protect British extraterritoriality.
 After the Cossack leaves, Elena emerges; she and Steven are attracted to each other, but their politics clash.
 Elena departs.

 After the Russian Empire is overthrown and the Soviet Union is born, most Western diplomats evacuate.
 Stephen is left behind with just a servant, "Poohbah" Evans.
 Day after day, he waits with mounting frustration for instructions, passing the time with others in the same situation, the American Bob Medill, Gaston LeFarge, and Tito Del Val.

 His boredom is lifted when he meets Elena again.
 She is now an important member of the government, working for Commissioner of War Leo Trotsky.
 He romances her, and they quickly fall in love.

 However, her first loyalty is to her country.
 She demonstrates that when Stephen finally receives orders from the United Kingdom.
 He is to try to prevent Soviet Russia from concluding a separate peace with Imperial Germany, which would free up large numbers of German soldiers for the Western Front, but he is warned that he is only an "unofficial" British representative.
 Stephen carelessly reads the message in Elena's hearing.
 She passes along the information to her boss.
 As a result, when Stephen pleads with the Soviet government in Moscow to keep fighting, his arguments are undercut by their awareness of his status.
 He manages to get a delay of three weeks to see if he can persuade his superiors to agree to Soviet demands: £50 million, five army divisions and munitions.
 Instead, without Stephen's knowledge, the British send a force to Archangel to fight alongside the internal enemies of the Soviets.